Complexity and Complex Systems From Life on Earth to the Universe

 The story of cellular automata under rule 110 is incredibly fascinating for the following reason.
-This story proves that complex patterns can be generated with simple dynamics and even simpler initial conditions!
+This story proves complex patterns can be generated with simple dynamics and initial conditions!

-To get a feel of how CA works, we recommend looking at Conway’s Game of Life.
+We recommend looking at Conway’s Game of Life to get a feel of how CA works.
 You will see from random starting patterns how the overwhelming majority of the evolutions will end in an empty grid with all the cells dying out.
 At the same time, a tiny minority will generate local structures that keep oscillating forever.